vanilla/docs/content/developer/framework/datasets.md

     ->count();
 ```

-This example is a common construct for iterating thru records returned from a database:
+This example is a common construct for iterating through records returned from a database:

 ```
 $users = Gdn::sql()